vvsndattasailingam/Food-Recognition-and-Calorie-Estimation/README.md

 - Upload input files to Google Drive or your local directory.
 - Update paths in the notebook code to reflect the correct file locations.
 - Use high-resolution images for better accuracy.

+Feel free to contribute and enhance this project!